Which areas of English must you focus on to speak fluently?

-Based on my experience and common sense, I thoroughly believe that focusing on the six aspects in this post will improve your spoken English by 20% within a matter of months.
+Based on my experience and common sense, I thoroughly believe that focusing on the six tips in this post will improve your spoken English by 20% within a matter of months.

-You should now have an appreciation of how to go about solving the question ‘Which areas of English must I focus on to speak fluently?
+You should now have an appreciation of how to go about tackling the question ‘Which areas of English must I focus on to speak fluently?'

 To quote myself again: “Do yourself proud and stand out from the crowd”.